This program is sold out.

 , you will receive ticket-buying priority.

 A Diversity of Flavors: How Foreign-born Chefs Are Redefining American Cuisine

 Weekend Program with Book Signing

 Sunday, November 3, 2019 - 3:00 p.m.

-Top left to bottom right: Bin Lu (Pineapple and Pearls), Erik Bruner-Yang (Brothers and Sisters), Diego Galicia (Mixtli in San Antonio, TX), Daniela Moriera (Timber Pizza), Carlos Delgado (China Chilcano), with moderator Maria Godoy of NPR’s The Salt
+Top left to bottom right: Bin Lu (Pineapple and Pearls), Carlos Delgado (China Chilcano), Pichet Ong (Brothers and Sisters), Erik Bruner-Yang (Brothers and Sisters, Maketto, and Spoken English), Diego Galicia (Mixtli in San Antonio, TX) and Daniela Moriera (Timber Pizza)

 Generations of immigrants have long made their mark on how Americans eat, both at home and when dining out.
 Today, foreign-born chefs such as Dominique Crenn (France), Michael Solomonov (Israel), Marcus Samuelsson (Ethiopia/Sweden), Corey Lee (Korea), and Daniela Soto-Innes (Mexico) are running the kitchens of some of the country's most exciting restaurants.
 They have often adapted the foods of their homelands to create new flavor combinations that offer their own specific accents and defining touches.
 These chefs, and many more like them, have compelling stories to tell, from tackling economic injustice to reshaping restaurant culture.

 The new cookbook A Place at the Table: New American Recipes from the Nation’s Top Foreign-Born Chefs showcases the work, histories, and recipes of 40 foreign-born chefs who are transforming America's culinary landscape.